Storage and Alignment of Structures

 where n is the packing size expressed with the /Zp[n] option and item is the structure member.
 The default packing size is /Zp8.

 To use the

 pack pragma to specify packing other than the packing specified on the command line for a particular structure, give the

 pack pragma, where the packing size is 1, 2, 4, 8, or 16, before the structure.
 To reinstate the packing given on the command line, specify the

 pack pragma with no arguments.

-long for the Microsoft C compiler.
+long data type.
 Structure members are aligned on the size of the type or the /Zp[n] size, whichever is smaller.
-The default size is 4.

 END Microsoft Specific